-Section 606.10.1.2: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
+Section 606.10.1.2: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
 This section specifies the location of manual crossover valves when manual operation is required by the Fire Code Official.
 The amendment specifies that the manual valves shall be located in an approved location immediately outside of the machinery room, in a secure metal box or equivalent and marked as Emergency Controls.
 This is to ensure that the valves are in readily accessible location(s) for access during an emergency.

-Section 903.2: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
-Modifications have been made to provide certain exemptions including, but not limited to, agricultural and greenhouse Group U structures up to 5,500 square feet in area and specific shade structures.
+Section 903.2: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 with modification.
+Modifications have been made to provide certain exemptions including, but not limited to, agricultural and greenhouse Group U structures constructed in accordance with the California Building Code and specific shade structures.